Alejogb1/job-board/blog-data/what-are-the-specific-issues-with-variable-sensitivity-in-bolt-when-using-claude-models-and-how-can-these-challenges-be-addressed.md

 id: "what-are-the-specific-issues-with-variable-sensitivity-in-bolt-when-using-claude-models-and-how-can-these-challenges-be-addressed"
 ---

 Hey there!
 So you're diving into the world of `Bolt` and `Claude` models, right?
 That's awesome!
 I've been poking around with them myself, and variable sensitivity is definitely a beast to wrestle.
-Let's unpack this together in a casual, conversational way, okay?
+Let's unpack this together in a casual, conversational way, ?

 The core problem boils down to this: Claude, like many large language models (LLMs), is incredibly sensitive to the *exact* wording of your variables.
 A tiny tweak – a space here, a comma there – and suddenly your Bolt app goes haywire.
 It's like trying to teach a very smart but slightly fussy parrot a new trick; one wrong word, and it's squawking gibberish.